Exploring Well-Being in Graduate Education: A Rackham Symposium

 Dorian Bobbett

 The goal of this session is to help advisors and students more deeply understand the concept of psychological safety, how it forms in advising relationships, and how it impacts graduate student experiences.
 Psychological safety refers to people feeling safe to be themselves and express their thoughts, feelings, and ideas without fear of negative consequences, rejection, or humiliation (Edmondson, 1999).
-The presence of psychological safety is positively correlated with creativity, innovation, and an ability to cope with stress, which can reduce burnout (Edmondson & Bransby, 2022; Edwards et al., 2021).
-Research shows that leaders play a crucial role in building psychologically safe environments through a mediating role (Edmondson & Bransby, 2022).
-In graduate programs, doctoral students often rely on advisors as they navigate discipline-specific coursework, milestones, and assistantships, placing advisors at a crucial nexus to foster psychologically safe environments for their students.
-By teaching advisors how to use a lens of psychological safety, we hope that faculty advisors will be better equipped to support students of diverse backgrounds, foster mental health, and ultimately lead to more successful graduate student outcomes.
+Research shows that leaders play a crucial role in building psychologically safe environments (Edmondson & Bransby, 2022).
+In graduate programs, doctoral students often rely on leadership from advisors as they navigate coursework, milestones, and assistantships, making it important for advisors to foster psychologically safe environments.
+The presence of psychological safety is positively correlated with creativity, innovation, and the ability to cope with stress, which can reduce burnout (Edmondson & Bransby, 2022; Edwards et al., 2021).
+These skills are vital to the doctoral student experience, underscoring the importance of building psychologically safe advising relationships.

 Select